 speaker

 Brandon Moss

-Yeah, look, we are unbelievably engaged with our suppliers right now, given the tariff environment.
-And thank you to them for being flexible during this turbulent time.
-Look, Colin, we're trying to drive cost savings across the business, whether it's material cost savings or via labor efficiency projects on our plant four that come through lean process or automation.
-So there's a lot of opportunity for Shoals as we move into this new facility from a raw material standpoint, being in one production facility and really being able to consolidate our inventory nodes and also becoming more efficient because of the fact that we're under one roof in adding some new automation.
-So, we're excited, we've got a great operations team.
+um you know the non-copper supply chain and how um how much that's shifting around and if there's an opportunity for you guys to start driving some cost savings there yeah look um we are uh unbelievably engaged with our suppliers right now given the tariff environment um and you know thank you to them for for being flexible uh during this turbulent time um Look, we're trying to drive cost savings across the business, whether it's material cost savings or via labor efficiency projects on our platform that come through lean process or automation.
+So there's a lot of opportunity for Shoals as we move into this new facility from a raw material standpoint, being in one production facility and really being able to consolidate our inventory nodes. and also becoming more efficient because of the fact that we're under one roof and adding some new automation.
+So we're excited.
+We've got a great operations team.
 As you know, we brought in Kirsten Mullen, our new COO.
 She's been in the chair along with her team that she's building and is driving real impact across our organization.
 So great things to come.

+speaker